intecture/book/src/ch03-01-anatomy-entry-point.md

 As we can see from the first few lines of `main()`, the binary insists on receiving a single argument - a server name.
 This name maps to a data file, which contains the connection data for that host.

-> To pass arguments to your entry point, just append them to the `run` command.
+> To pass arguments to your bootstrap, just append them to the `run` command.
 For example, `incli run arg1 arg2`.

 Then in `run()`, a host connection is established, using the user argument to map to a host data file.
 Finally the `_payloads` array is traversed and each payload is executed for the current host.

-The same logic in this example applies to the entry points for every language supported by Intecture.
+The same logic in this example applies to the bootstraps for every language supported by Intecture.

 #### A quick note on names